offthedial/site/src/pages/faq.md

 The skill brackets are, in order of highest skill to lowest skill: **Power** (highest), **Wisdom** (middle), and **Courage** (lowest).
 Note that depending on the number of signups, not all brackets will be used.
 A new bracket is added for every 12 teams.

+#### How do skill brackets correspond to LUTI divisions?

+They don't apply, the purpose of skill brackets is to ensure that the skill gap between players on a given team aren't too far apart.
+They are not to determine their absolute skill level in the competitive scene.

 #### I just lost my set, am I out of the tournament?

 No, this tournament's format is Swiss, not Single or Double Elimination.
 So make sure you have played **all of the rounds** in the preliminaries!